ShaharMS/Vision/README.md

 ### What Does That Mean?

-Basically, if you're using HaxeFlixel for example, you should be able to easily use an FlxSprite as an image to process, or if youre using OpenFL you should be able to use bitmaps and sprites to process.
+Basically, if you're using HaxeFlixel for example, you should be able to easily use an FlxSprite as an image to process, or if you're using OpenFL you should be able to use bitmaps and sprites to process.

 ### Why Does This Library Exist?